 Eureka has all of the amenities of a larger town with a small town atmosphere, including a nearby state university and community college, short commutes, and abundant community events.
 The City’s scenic beauty is enhanced with famous Victorian architecture.
 Residents enjoy moderate weather throughout the year which allows for the abundance of outdoor recreational activities such as boating, sports fishing, kayaking, hunting, birding, hiking and backpacking.

 You are required to provide a valid email address as you will receive an email confirming that your application was received by the City of Eureka.
-You should receive this confirmation email shortly after clicking the "Send" button.
-Following is a list of jobs currently available with the City of Eureka.
-For more information, please click on the job title for which you are interested.
-We strongly recommend you print the job announcement for future reference.
+You should receive a confirmation email shortly after clicking the "Send" button.
+When you are finished applying for a job, we strongly recommend you print the job announcement for future reference.

 Please note the following important information: